At around five months of age, what can an infant usually do?

 Prepare for the NACC Early Childhood Assistant Exam with our detailed quiz.
 Utilize flashcards and multiple choice questions complete with hints and explanations.
 Start your journey towards certification with confidence!

-At around five months of age, infants typically begin to develop their motor skills and hand-eye coordination, allowing them to reach for and sometimes grasp objects.
-This milestone is significant in their physical development as it shows the beginning of purposeful movement and interaction with their environment.
-Infants at this stage are becoming more curious and are starting to explore their surroundings through touch and manipulation of objects.
+At around five months of age, infants commonly develop the ability to reach for and sometimes grasp objects.
+This milestone is significant in their physical and cognitive development as it indicates increased hand-eye coordination and motor skills.
+At this age, infants are learning to explore their environment through touch and manipulation of objects, which is crucial for sensory development.
+Reaching for items also fosters curiosity and encourages interaction with caregivers and surroundings.

 Subscribe